 If your family falls head-over-heels in love with the dog, and we feel the dog is a great fit for your family, then we will schedule an official adoption day.
 You will be provided with all of the dog’s medical records and other reading material to help you with the transition period.
 At this time, you will sign our standard adoption contract.
 Should you decide to adopt one of our dogs, the dog’s foster parent will discuss with you your new dog’s vocabulary, or commands that have been taught to the dog during Foster Care Training.
 Learning your dog’s language will make the transition into your home go smoothly and will help reduce the amount of stress on the dog.
 Our dedicated foster homes are committed to providing a loving environment where basic training skills and emotional stability are priorities.
 Click here to read more about our Foster Care Training Program.

-Our adoption fee for most adult dogs is $200.
-The puppy adoption fee is $250 which includes a state regulated $25 refundable fee that is reimbursed after the dog has been spayed or neutered.
-Another $25 will be reimbursed after your dog graduates an obedience training class post adoption.
+Our adoption fee for an altered dog is $300.
+The adoption fee for an unaltered dog is $425 which includes a $125 refundable fee ($25 of this fee is required by the state) that is reimbursed after the dog has been spayed or neutered within 3 months of the adoption date.
+Another $25 will be reimbursed when your dog, of any age, graduates from an obedience training class within 6 months post adoption.
 On average, we spend $350 or more per dog while they are in foster care.
 Our dogs are fully vetted, spayed or neutered, and cared for medically at the time of adoption.
 Many dogs we rescue require over $1,000 in medical bills, yet our adoption fee remains the same.
-Although we cover most of the costs of caring for rescued pets, we do not pass it onto you.
+Although we cover most of the costs of caring for rescued pets, we do not pass it on to you.
 We work to make adoption affordable by keeping our adoption fees low.
 This way, we can do a better job at finding the perfect home for each and every dog.
 Click here to see our adoption , foster , and volunteer forms.

 How Long Will it Take to Adopt a Dog?